hamiltop/rethinkdb-elixir/README.md

 Contributions are welcome.
 Take a look at the Issues.
 Anything that is tagged `Help Wanted` or `Feedback Wanted` is a good candidate for contributions.
 Even if you don't know where to start, respond to an interesting issue and you will be pointed in the right direction.

 ####Testing
 Be intentional.
-Whether you are writing production code or tests, make sure there is value in the test being writtne.
+Whether you are writing production code or tests, make sure there is value in the test being written.